padmacho/default/www/python/Scopes.md

 # Variable scope and lifetime
 Not all variables are accessible from all parts of our program, and not all variables exist for the same amount of time.
 Where a variable is accessible and how long it exists depend on how it is defined.
-We call the part of a program where a variable is accessible its scope, and the duration for which the variable exists its **lifetime**.
+We call the part of a program where a variable is accessible its **scope**, and the duration for which the variable exists its **lifetime**.

 # Scopes
 There are four main type scopes in python.